HwWobbe/HwWobbe.github.io/README.md

 # Do: ...
-* Empty this repository.
+* Empty this repository so it can be re-used.
-* test this page's use for hosting a TW5 file.
+* Test this page's use for hosting a TW5 file.
-* remove all content so it can be over-written safely
 * add links to staging Wikis.
 * https://github.com/Jermolene/TiddlyWiki5 try a fork of this, eventually.
 * ...